Key Takeaways

 Most standard condo insurance policies in Florida cover your unit for a set of named perils that typically include fire, theft, vandalism, falling objects and several others.
 You can often upgrade to open-perils coverage, which broadens your protection by covering damage from any cause not specifically excluded by your policy.

-Whether you choose named- or open-perils coverage, condo insurance typically does not cover damage from floods, but flood insurance is available separately.
+Whether you choose named- or open-perils coverage, condo insurance typically does not cover damage from floods.
+You can buy flood insurance separately, though.

 In certain coastal regions, condo insurance also excludes wind and hail.
-In these areas, you typically need to purchase standalone windstorm coverage for protection from these risks.
+You usually need to buy standalone windstorm coverage for protection from these risks in these areas.

 Additional condo insurance coverages to consider